julie-scherer/kafka-flink-postgres-pipeline/README.md

     # docker compose --env-file flink-env.env up --build --remove-orphans  -d
     ```

-    **:star: Wait until the Flink UI is running at [http://localhost:8081/](http://localhost:8081/) before proceeding to the next step.** It's also recommended you check the container logs in Docker desktop.
-When you see `Successful registration at resource manager akka.tcp://flink@jobmanager:6123/user/rpc/resourcemanager_* under registration id <id_number>`, you know you're good to go.

-    &rarr; **The first time you run this command it might take anywhere from 5 to 30 minutes to build the Docker image.** Future builds should only take a few second, assuming you haven't deleted the image since.
+    **:star: Wait until the Flink UI is running at [http://localhost:8081/](http://localhost:8081/) before proceeding to the next step.** _Note the first time you build the Docker image it can take anywhere from 5 to 30 minutes.
+Future builds should only take a few second, assuming you haven't deleted the image since._

-    &rarr; After the Docker image finishes building, it will automatically start up the job manager and task manager services.
+    :information_source: After the image is built, Docker will automatically start up the job manager and task manager services.
 This will take a minute or so.
+Check the container logs in Docker desktop and when you see the line below, you know you're good to move onto the next step.

+    ```
+    taskmanager Successful registration at resource manager akka.tcp://flink@jobmanager:6123/user/rpc/resourcemanager_* under registration id <id_number>
+    ```

-2. Check the `processed_events` table was created by using the `psql` CLI to query the database.
+2. Check that the `processed_events` table was created by using the `psql` command to query the database in the CLI.

     ```bash
     make psql